Yejashi/obsidianNotes/Research/Papers/Dynist/Dyninst paper.md

 Once a region of code has been relocated, the instrumenter must ensure it is executed in place of the original code.
 This is done with one of two methods:
 - **Path-Based Instrumentation** overwrites the original code with interception branches to the relocated code.
 - **JIT Instrumentation** instead relocates all code as it is executed.
-This approach does not modify original code but imposes relocation overhead on all code rather than just instrumented code, and thus does not impose proportional cost
+This approach does not modify original code but imposes relocation overhead on all code rather than just instrumented code, and thus **does not impose proportional cost**.